Home Drugs Ozempic Ozempic vs Rybelsus

 Rybelsus and Ozempic are two semaglutide medications that Novo Nordisk manufactures to manage Type 2 diabetes.
 Neither is FDA-approved for weight loss, but the FDA has approved Wegovy, another Novo Nordisk semaglutide product, for chronic weight management.

 Though Rybelsus and Ozempic are sometimes prescribed off-label for weight loss, Novo Nordisk cautions against off-label use.
+Additionally, it is unlikely that insurance will cover Rybelsus or Ozempic if they are prescribed for weight management specifically.

 “Ozempic injection and Rybelsus tablets are approved to lower blood sugar levels in adults with Type 2 diabetes mellitus, in addition to diet and exercise.
 Ozempic is also approved to reduce the risk of heart attack, stroke or death in adults with Type 2 diabetes mellitus and known heart disease.”